zacwalberer/Kettle/README.md

-# A simple starter kit 🌲
+# Kettle is a simple starter kit

 This is a simple and flexible front-end framework built on Flexbox.